inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 128)[```none
-Sea clad o glass is forming rift tae vast periphery skyline.
-A quaking shift in sands may sift an ebb this heavy heid o mine.
+Sea clad o glass is forming rift tae vast periphery skyline. an quaking shift in sands would sift an ebb this heavy heid o mine.
 But edged where grains can fall both ways, atop a point langrangian,